Alessandro1171/472_smart_A.I.ssistant/README.md

 Originality Form: Documents that confirm all out work is our own and all references and clearly defined File(s):Originality_form_alessandro_dare.pdf, Originality_form_Hena_Ricucci.pdf, Expectations-of-Originality-Yason-Bedoshvili.pdf

+Data Cleaning Instructions:
+The paths for the directories are our local path, please make sure that you put a correct paths for the folders

+First file is preprocess_images.py
+1. Make sure you have the following dependencies installed: os
+PIL

+2. Make sure that directories have a correct paths
+3. After execution of the code, please, put images in the different folders according to the emptions on the face

+Second file is CreateTrainTest.py
+1. Make sure you have the following dependencies installed: os shutil random

+2. Puth the right paths in the code for angry, happy, and neutral

+Third file is DatasetLoading.py
+1. Make sure you have the following dependencies installed: os
+PIL
+torch
+numphy
+torchvision

+2. Puth the right paths for all emotions of test and train

+Fourth file is Preprocessing.py
+1. Make sure you have the following dependencies installed: os
+PIL
+hashlib

+2. Puth the right paths for all emotions of test and train

 Data Visualization Instructions:
 1. Make sure you have the following dependencies installed: matplotlib